usnistgov/800-63-3/sp800-63-3/sec1_2_introduction.md

 Within a given level of assurance, agencies may employ additional risk mitigation measures and compensating controls.
-Easing credential assurance level requirements may result in benefits such as increasing the size of the enabled customer pool, but agencies shall ensure mitigations and compensating controls do not degrade the intended security and privacy of the selected assurance levels.
-Alternatively, agencies may consider partitioning the functionality of a digital authentication enabled application to allow less sensitive functions to be available at a lower level of authentication and attribute assurance, while more sensitive functions are available only at a higher level of assurance.
+Easing credential assurance level requirements may result in benefits such as increasing the size of the enabled customer pool, but agencies shall ensure that mitigations and compensating controls do not degrade the intended security and privacy of the selected assurance levels.
+Alternatively, agencies may consider partitioning the functionality of a digital authentication enabled application to allow less sensitive functions to be available at a lower level of authentication and identity assurance, while more sensitive functions are available only at a higher level of assurance.

 These technical guidelines cover remote digital authentication of